nklabs/libnklabs-examples/README.md

 # libnklabs-examples

-Example use of libnklabs: add CLI to various STM32 and ATSAM dev. boards
+This repository holds an example application for [libnklabs](https://github.com/nklabs/libnklabs) that runs on various STM32 and ATSAM development boards.

 # Example Application